 - 8.15.6 Policy WEL14 states that the timing for delivery for the primary care centre will be agreed with the Council and may involve a phased approach as Welborne is built out.
-Due to the sequencing of the development the application proposes that there will be a need for healthcare facilities on site before the District Centre is provided therefore a temporary health outreach facility, temporarily housed within a future retail unit in the Village Centre, is proposed in Sequence 1 (2019/20-2023/24) with the larger, permanent facility provided in the District Centre in Sequence 3 (2029/30-2033/34.) - 8.15.7 Whilst the CCG didn't make any representations to the Welborne Plan it did subsequently object to the Welborne planning application as first submitted on the grounds that the provision of healthcare facilities at Welborne would destabilise existing practices. - 8.15.8 Following the CCG's initial objection to the application the Council met with the CCG to discuss healthcare provision at Welborne.
-Following this dialogue a joint press statement between the Council and the CCG was released on the 4th September 2017 confirming that residents of the new Welborne Garden Village would have a health and wellbeing hub on their doorstep within Welborne. - 8.15.9 Given the predicted timescales for the delivery of Welborne over a number of years, the CCG's current response (received in September 2019) is based on the provision of healthcare in the short, medium and long term and is broadly aligned with the agreed joint press statement and the provisions in the Welborne Plan. - 8.15.10 In terms of the healthcare provision initially provided at Welborne, the CCG's position is that the initial population, approximately the first 5,000 residents at Welborne, could be accommodated either through an extension to Wickham Surgery or by a network of practices.
+Due to the sequencing of the development the application proposes that there will be a need for healthcare facilities on site before the District Centre is provided therefore a temporary health outreach facility, temporarily housed within a future retail unit in the Village Centre, is proposed in Sequence 1 (2019/20-2023/24) with the larger, permanent facility provided in the District Centre in Sequence 3 (2029/30- 2033/34).
+There is, however a mis-match between this sequencing from the applicant and the projected timings for healthcare delivery from the CCG relative to the temporary health facility.
+This matter is considered further below. - 8.15.7 The CCG initially objected to the Welborne planning application as first submitted on the grounds that the provision of healthcare facilities at Welborne would de-stabilise existing practices. - 8.15.8 Following the CCG's initial objection to the application the Council met with the CCG to discuss healthcare provision at Welborne.
+Following this dialogue a joint press statement between the Council and the CCG was released on the 4th September 2017 confirming that residents of the new Welborne Garden Village would have a Health and Wellbeing Hub on their doorstep within Welborne. - 8.15.9 Given the predicted timescales for the delivery of Welborne over a number of years, the CCG's further response (received in September 2019) was based on the provision of healthcare in the short, medium and long term and is broadly aligned with the agreed joint press statement and the provisions in the Welborne Plan. - 8.15.10 In terms of the healthcare provision initially provided at Welborne, the CCG's position is that the initial population, approximately the first 5,000 residents at Welborne, could be accommodated either through an extension to Wickham Surgery or by a network of practices.
 The CCG has confirmed that the Wickham practice has agreed in principle that they can accommodate this additional patient list and that they can source appropriate healthcare professionals to serve this population.
 The practice would, however, need to expand its premises to serve this increase in patient numbers.
-As the Welborne population increases above 5,000 it is anticipated that the healthcare needs of Welborne be reviewed as there could be a need for some form of healthcare facility to be provided within Welborne. - 8.15.11 In terms of the provision of these healthcare facilities in the first 10 years, the CCG advise that a new GP practice solely serving the Welborne population would not be sustainable in the short or mid-term.
-However, it is recognised that space within a community facility to deliver other primary care services such as health and wellbeing services for the Welborne community would be of great benefit.
+As the Welborne population increases above 5,000 it is anticipated that the healthcare needs of Welborne be reviewed as there could be a need for some form of healthcare facility to be provided within Welborne with the provision of a temporary facility at the Local Centre which would operate on site until the main Health and Wellbeing Hub is open at the District Centre. - 8.15.11 In terms of the provision of these healthcare facilities in the first 10 years, the CCG has previously advised that a new GP practice solely serving the Welborne population would not be sustainable in the short or mid-term.
+However, it is recognised that space at the District Centre, possibly within a community facility, to deliver other primary care services such as health and wellbeing services for the Welborne community would be of great benefit.
 The construction of a flexible space that could accommodate clinical activity would enable the space to be used to facilitate specific clinics, dependent upon the demands of the population.
-It could also serve as the hub for the delivery of networked Primary and
+It could also serve as the hub for the delivery of networked Primary and Community Services.